What Is The SIP vs. Lumpsum Compounding Debate?

-A_{ ext{lumpsum}} = P (1 + r)^t
+Alumpsum = P (1 + r)t

-For a systematic investment plan where a monthly contribution $PMT$ is allocated across $n$ total months at a monthly rate $r_{ ext{monthly}}$, the future value is:
+But for a systematic investment plan where you're making a monthly contribution PMT over n total months at some monthly rate rmonthly, the math looks like this:

 def compare_sip_vs_lumpsum(total_capital, years, expected_return, inflation_rate):